-The 2020 Pacific sardine benchmark assessment (Kuriyama et al. 2020) incorporated aerial survey data as an adjustment on the catchability (Q) associated with the AT survey.
+The AT core observation in model year-semester 2016-2 was adjusted based on the aerial observation.
+The adjustment was a multiplier on the spring catchability Q, calculated based on the AT core / (AT core + aerial value).
+This resulted in a lnQ value of -0.547 compared to -0.545 for the later spring observation.
+This approach was used in the 2020 Pacific sardine benchmark assessment (Kuriyama et al. 2020) which incorporated aerial survey data as an adjustment on the catchability (Q) associated with the AT survey.
 For sardine, the 2019 summer AT biomass observation was 33,138 mt, and the AT nearshore estimate was 494 mt.
-The aerial survey from summer 2019 had an estimated biomass of 12,279.
-Because sardine biomass was so low, nearshore uncertainty posed a large challenge.
+The aerial survey from summer 2019 had an estimated biomass of 12,279 mt.
+Because sardine biomass was so low, nearshore uncertainty was likely a greater issue than it would be with relatively high sardine biomass.